AndreSlavescu/BlazeTorch/README.md

 ## Running Tests

 All tests are hosted in the tests directory.
-To test the optimized compiler and see the end to end speedup for BERT, run the following:
+To test the optimized compiler and see the following examples:

+Testing BERT:
 ```
 python3 tests/run_bert.py
 ```